AnomalyInnovations/toolbeam-cli/README.md

   + 1014

-    The notification message is invalid.
+    The notification message is empty.

   + 1016

-    The tool UUID is invalid.
+    The tool UUID is empty.

   + 1018

-    The API Key is invalid.
+    The API Key is empty.

   + 2009